DanielJonesEB/engineerbetter.com/_posts/2016-10-27-concourse-container-leaks.markdown

 <section class="wrapper style2 special boxout">
   **Lesson 3:**

-  `gaol` is invaluable for poking around Garden
+  `gaol` is invaluable for poking around Garden.
 </section>

 We used `gaol list` to have a look at the containers this Garden instance was running, and found a very long list of UUIDs.
 All of the UUIDs from `fly containers` appeared in `gaol list`, which would have to be a Universe-breaking coincidence if Concourse wasn't exposing Garden UUIDs via its UI.
 We're rather glad that it does, as this made debugging a little easier.